KFZX: History

+In December 2024, KFZX re-branded as "The Eagle" and shifted to a broader rock-leaning classic hits format.

 College basketball radio broadcasts

 In October 2008, Jack FM announced that Odessa College of the NJCAA had signed a deal with them transferring the Western Junior College Athletic Conference men's and women's basketball road broadcasts and the home game against Midland College from KCRS (AM) to Jack FM.
 All games would also be streamed online at no cost.
 The first matches on that agreement were broadcast December 6, 2008, when the OC teams visited South Plains College.
 The road game against Clarendon College was later moved off of the broadcast schedule due to broadcast difficulties during the previous two seasons.
 In 2009 Jack FM also acquired the right to air select NCAA Division II UTPB men's home conference basketball games.
 UTPB plays as part of the Heartland Conference.
 The first of these games was broadcast January 11, 2009.
 Home games against Lincoln University and Oklahoma Panhandle State University were not broadcast due to times clashing with the preexisting OC schedule.

 For the 2009-10 season Jack FM decided to drop the UTPB broadcasts and the OC road game against New Mexico Military Institute due to contractual obligations with Jack FM nationally.
 However they broadcast all other Wrangler road games, except for the previously mentioned game against Clarendon College.